-In late 2009, the District began construction of a convenience station at our Harrison Township site.
+In late 2009, the District began construction of a convenience station at our Harrison Township site, 10293 Old Nashville Road.
 The last packer truck based collection, at Long Road, ceased operating in March 2010.
 The new Harrison facility was opened concurrently.

 Our residents now enjoy a paved, easy access experience at both our Petersville and Harrison Township Convenience Stations.
 They also enjoy expanded recycling options every Saturday.
 Cost savings to the District (with the Long Road closure and Harrison opening) exceed \$35,000/year.
 A metal recycling bin was added in January 2017 to the Harrison Township site.
-Tonnage for 2019 was 786 tons at Petersville and 742 tons at Harrison.
+Tonnage for 2020 was 810 tons at Petersville and 733 tons at Harrison.
+We changed our Commingled vendor in 2020 to reduce our costs and provide the same service to residents.
+No COVID closures occurred in 2020 as trash disposal remained essential.